Eiriktaa/Eiriktaa/README.md

 - I'm Eirik, an IT student with a passion for coding, gaming and surfing
 - I'm currently studying "Programming and System Architecture" at UiO

-### Some of the projects i have been working on in the past 2 year
+### Some of the projects I have been working on in the past 2 year

 - [Pygames](https://github.com/Eiriktaa/Pygames): A small collection of GUI games made with python